 A cohabitation contract may be difficult to enforce legally, particularly while you are still together.
 However a contract may be useful to remind you of your original intentions, or if you split up.

 A civil partnership is a legally recognised relationship between two people of the same sex.
 A civil partnership only exists once it is registered.
-Once registered it confers many of the same rights and responsibilities as does a marriage.
+Once registered it confers the same rights and responsibilities as marriage.

 Evidence of a civil partnership